wp-plugins/robo-gallery/README.txt

 = Is it possible to customize gallery image caption ? =

-In gallery settings you can find images manager where you can change settigns of every image, one of the option it's caption of the image
+In gallery settings you can find images manager where you can change settings of every image, one of the option it's caption of the image

 = Is it possible to use HTML in image description ? =